-Please return this application by July 5 to PO BOX 147 Floydada, TX 79235, e-mail to manager@floydadachamber.com or drop by the EDC/Chamber of Commerce office at 105 South 5th Street in Floydada.
+Please return this application to PO BOX 147 Floydada, TX 79235, e-mail to manager@floydadachamber.com or drop by the EDC/Chamber of Commerce office at 105 South 5th Street in Floydada.
 Call if you have any thoughts or questions (806)983-3434.
 Thank you for being a part of our first farmer’s market and we look forward to working together!

 -Kortney DeBock, Floydada Chamber of Commerce, Manager